genesiscommunitysuccess/docs/docs/00_fuse/03_features/06_charts.md

 Note the additional parameter specifying the chart type.
 If we want to use a specific chart, we must use the type parameter.
 :::

-> A pie chart typically represents numbers in percentages used to visualize a part to a whole relationship or a composition.
+> A pie chart typically represents numbers in percentages.
+This is used to visualise a part to a whole relationship or a composition.

 <zero-card style={{backgroundColor: "#101628"}}>
 <h4 style={{color: "white", paddingTop: "10px", paddingLeft: "10px" }}><b>Pie Chart</b></h4>